myarotskaya/architecture-center/docs/data/technology-choices/oltp-data-stores.md

 - Does your data need to be readable with low latency in multiple regions?
 If yes, choose an option that supports readable secondary replicas.

 - Does your database need to be highly available across geo-graphic regions?
-If yes, choose an options that supports for geographic replication.
+If yes, choose an option that supports geographic replication.
 Also consider the options that support automatic failover from the primary replica to a secondary replica.

 - Does your database have specific security needs?
 If yes, examine the options that provide capabilities like row level security, data masking, and transparent data encryption.

 ## Capability matrix

+Based on your responses to the questions above, the following tables will help you select the choice that's right for you.

 ### General capabilities
 | | Azure SQL Database | SQL Server in an Azure virtual machine | Azure Database for MySQL | Azure Database for PostgreSQL |